dccmarketing/simple-sharing/README.txt

 No. If there is demand for a widget, I'll add it in a future version though.

 = What are the fields in the "Your Social Accounts" for?
-When Twitter and tumblr share something, they can attribute them back to the source.
+When someone shares something on Delicious, Twitter, and/or tumblr, it can attributed back to the source (that would be you).
 For example, on Twitter, it would look something like:

 Article Title http://article-link.com via @your-twitter-name

 That last bit attributes the tweet back to you and you're notified someone tweeted a link to your article.
 To get that attribution for Twitter, just enter your Twitter username in the "Twitter Account" field and save the options.

-Same goes for tumblr.
+Same goes for tumblr and Delicious.

 = Why isn't a button for "___"? =
 These are simple sharing buttons using URLs provided by the network.
 Only these services provide that kind of thing; the other don't.
 I'd love to include Instagram, Flickr, YouTube, and others, but they all require you signing into their APIs in order to post.
 There are plenty of other plugins if you need those options.
 This one is meant to be simple.